Thelastlineofcode/Astrology-Synthesis/docs/AUTHENTICATION_EXECUTIVE_SUMMARY.md

 ## 🎉 Conclusion

-This authentication system provides a solid foundation for Roots Revealed to grow into a trusted, scalable astrology platform.
+This authentication system provides a solid foundation for Mula: The Root to grow into a trusted, scalable astrology platform.
 With modern security practices, excellent user experience, and BMAD methodology alignment, we're positioned to acquire and retain users while maintaining the highest standards of data protection.

 **The design is complete and ready for implementation approval.**